FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-react.md

 ## Configure FusionAuth

 Next, you need to set up FusionAuth.
 This can be done in different ways, but we’re going to use the Typescript client library.
-The below instructions use npm from the command line, but you can use the client library with an IDE of your preference as well.
+The below instructions use `npm` on the command line, but you can use the client library with an IDE of your preference as well.

 First, make a directory: